1999–2000 Orlando Magic season: Regular season

-Darrell Armstrong led the team with 16.2 points, 6.1 assists and 2.1 steals per game, and also led them with 137 three-point field goals, while Amaechi contributed 10.5 points per game, and Atkins provided the team with 9.5 points and 3.7 assists per game off the bench, and was named to the NBA All-Rookie Second Team.
-In addition, Williams averaged 8.7 points per game, while Maggette contributed 8.4 points per game off the bench, and Garrity provided with 8.2 points per game also off the bench.
+Darrell Armstrong averaged 16.2 points, 6.1 assists and 2.1 steals per game, and led the Magic with 137 three-point field goals, while Mercer averaged 15.2 points and 1.4 steals per game in 31 games after the trade, and Amaechi contributed 10.5 points and 3.3 rebounds per game.
+In addition, off the bench, Atkins provided the team with 9.5 points and 3.7 assists per game, and was named to the NBA All-Rookie Second Team, while Williams averaged 8.7 points and 3.3 rebounds per game, Maggette contributed 8.4 points and 3.9 rebounds per game, and Garrity provided with 8.2 points per game.
 On the defensive side, Bo Outlaw averaged 6.0 points, 6.4 rebounds, 1.4 steals and 1.8 blocks per game, while Wallace provided with 4.8 points, 8.2 rebounds and 1.6 blocks per game, and second-year center Michael Doleac contributed 7.0 points and 4.1 rebounds per game.

-Despite the Magic missing the playoffs, Rivers was named the NBA Coach of the Year, finishing in first place with 60 out of a possible 121 votes, while Phil Jackson of the Los Angeles Lakers finished in second place with 53 votes; Jackson led the Lakers to a league-best 67–15 record during the regular season.
-Armstrong also finished tied in thirteenth place in Most Valuable Player voting, while Amaechi finished tied in sixth place in Most Improved Player voting, and Outlaw finished tied in eighth place in Defensive Player of the Year voting.
+Despite the Magic missing the playoffs, Rivers was named the NBA Coach of the Year, finishing in first place with 60 out of a possible 121 votes from the media, while Phil Jackson of the Los Angeles Lakers finished in second place with 53 votes; Jackson led the Lakers to a league-best 67–15 record during the regular season.
+Armstrong finished tied in 13th place in Most Valuable Player voting, while Amaechi finished tied in sixth place in Most Improved Player voting, and Outlaw finished tied in eighth place in Defensive Player of the Year voting.
 This season was also characterized by the slogan "Heart and Hustle", as the team was known for its hard-working style.

+The Magic finished 26th in the NBA in home-game attendance, with an attendance of 576,409 at the TD Waterhouse Centre during the regular season, which was the fourth-lowest in the league.

+Aftermath

-Following the season, Wallace and Atkins were both traded to the Detroit Pistons, while Billups signed as a free agent with the Minnesota Timberwolves, Mercer signed with the Chicago Bulls, Maggette was dealt along with Derek Strong to the Los Angeles Clippers, Harpring was sent to the Cleveland Cavaliers, and Parker and Taylor were both released to free agency.
+Following the season, Wallace and Atkins were both traded to the Detroit Pistons, while Billups signed as a free agent with the Minnesota Timberwolves, and Mercer signed with the Chicago Bulls.
+Meanwhile, Maggette was traded along with Derek Strong to the Los Angeles Clippers on draft day, Harpring was dealt to the Cleveland Cavaliers, and Parker and Taylor were both released to free agency.